Fast Last!

-Fast Last! is an album by trumpeter Lester Bowie recorded for the Muse label and released in 1974.
+Fast Last! is an album by trumpeter Lester Bowie, recorded for the Muse label and released in 1974.
 It features performances by Bowie, Julius Hemphill, John Hicks, John Stubblefield, Joseph Bowie, Bob Stewart, Cecil McBee, Jerome Cooper, Charles Shaw and Phillip Wilson.

 Reception

-The Allmusic review by Scott Yanow awarded the album 4 stars, stating, "As is often true of a Lester Bowie record, this set has surprising moments and a liberal use of absurd humor, along with some fine playing...
+The AllMusic review by Scott Yanow stated, "As is often true of a Lester Bowie record, this set has surprising moments and a liberal use of absurd humor, along with some fine playing...
 A fine introduction to Lester Bowie's diverse music".